shreyasnbhat/crowdsourced-hyperledger/README.md

         python3 client/run.py p
     ```

++ The organization webpage is available at `http://localhost:9899/`

++ The client webpage is available at `http://localhost:9898/`

 # Problem Statement
 #### As a information seeker, do you want to:
 - Harness the power of minds of an entire population to make better business decisions?